 Here are the four types of precedence relationships for projects…

-A Precedence Relationship is the logical relationship between two activities that describes the sequence in which the activities should be carried out.
+Precedence Relationships for projects has to do with the logical relationship between two activities that describes the sequence in which the activities should be carried out.
 Each of the activities in a precedence relationship has two points: Start and Finish.